 Next, we’ll need to set up your Azure resources.
 We’ve made this easy with the

-spell cluster init azure - optionally adding a
+spell cluster init az - optionally adding a

 rg-spell - and follow the prompts: